 Time Standards

-The EDR PDS label uses keywords containing time values.
-Each time value standard is defined according to the keyword description.
-See Appendix B.
+The MEDA PDS4 label uses attributes containing time values.
+Each time value standard is defined according to the attribute description within the standard PDS data dictionaries.

 Coordinate Systems

-This section describes the primary coordinate systems defined for surface operations, which are TBD.
+The primary coordinate system defined for surface operations, the Rover Frame, is the one used for surface navigation and mobility.
+By definition, the frame is attached to the rover, and moves with it when the rover moves while on the surface.
+Its Y origin is centered on the rover and its X origin is aligned with the middle wheels’ rotation axis for the deployed rover and suspension system on a flat plane.
+The Z origin is defined to be at the nominal surface, which is a fixed position with respect to the rover body.
+The actual surface will likely not be at exactly Z = 0 due to the effects of suspension sag, rover tilt, rocker bogie angles, etc. The +X axis points to the front of the rover, +Y to the right side, and +Z down (perpendicular to the chassis deck).

 Data Storage Conventions

 The MEDA EDR data files contain comma separated value data.
-The detached PDS labels for MEDA EDRs are stored as ASCII text, with each keyword definition terminated by ASCII carriage-return and line-feed characters.
+The detached PDS4 labels for MEDA EDRs are stored as ASCII text.
 The EDR products are described/defined as PDS table objects.

 All MEDA EDR data files will contain variable length records, as blank fields will not be padded with zero nor space values.
-Label keywords will provide necessary information to determine the size and organization of the records.
+Label attributes will provide necessary information to determine the size and organization of the records.

 Data Validation